ProjectHireReady/ThryveSpace/backend/api_docs/moods_api.md

 - **URL:** `http://localhost:8000/api/v1/moods/`
 - **Headers:**
     - `If-None-Match: <ETag_value>` (Optional)
-        If the client includes a valid ETag from a previous request, the server will check if the data has changed since.
+        If provided, the server checks if the data has changed since the last request.

----

 ### Responses